Sexual Harassment - Legal Standards

 Given the dynamics of the working environment and the potential for intimidation based upon power relations between employees and their supervisors or as between co-workers, sexual violence in the workplace is a real problem.
 The United States Department of Justice estimates that eight percent of all rapes occur while the victim is working.

-Title VII covers all private employers, state and local governments, and educational institutions that employ 15 or more individuals.
-These laws also cover private and public employment agencies, labor organizations, and joint labor management committees controlling apprenticeship and training.
+Title VII covers private employers, state and local governments, and educational institutions employing 15 or more people.
+These laws also cover private and public employment agencies, labor organizations, and joint labor-management committees controlling apprenticeship and training.

-Many states also make it illegal to discriminate on the basis of sex; some even require a fewer number of employees for harassment claims than are required for other types of discrimination claims.
+Many states also make it illegal to discriminate on the basis of sex.
+Somes states’ harassment laws apply to even more employers than the laws on other types of discrimination because they cover employers with fewer employees that the discrimination laws.
 For more information, please see our page on the minimum number of employees needed to file a claim under your state law.

 An employer is always legally responsible for harassment by a supervisor that culminates in a tangible employment action.
 The company cannot avoid legal liability on the basis that you did not complain about the harassment, or because it took other steps designed to discourage workplace harassment.
 The Supreme Court recognized that this result is appropriate because an employer acts through its supervisors, and a supervisor’s undertaking of a tangible employment action is equivalent to an act of the employer.